ethereum/EIPs/SIPS/sip-53.md

 ### Maturity

-Once the maturity date is reached, the oracle must be consulted and the outstanding options resolved to pay out $1$ token of $D$ or nothing.
+Once the maturity date is reached, the oracle must be consulted and the outstanding options resolved to pay out \\(1\\) token of \\(D\\) or nothing.
 At their discretion, any user with a positive balance of options can then exercise them to obtain whatever payout they are owed.

 #### Oracle Snapshot